 Two episodes in the seminary classroom impacted my views on the Genesis story.
-I took an Old Testament class under Meredith Klein.
-Prof. Klein spent quite a bit of time on Genesis 1-3, noting the parallels with typical covenants between kings and subjects in the ancient Middle East.
+I took an Old Testament class under Meredith Kline.
+Prof. Kline spent quite a bit of time on Genesis 1-3, noting the parallels with typical covenants between kings and subjects in the ancient Middle East.
 He considered that the two triads of the six creation days in Genesis 1 indicate a thematic, rather than chronological framework for revealing the creative acts of God.
 This “framework” view notes that days 1, 2, and 3 involve the formation/structuring of day/night, sky/sea, and finally water/land, while days 4, 5, and 6 provide occupants or rulers for these realms, in the same order: sun and moon (for day/night), birds and fish (for sky and sea), and land animals on day 6.
 The earth was initially (Gen. 1:2) “formless and empty.”
 These two deficiencies are corrected in the next six days, as the earth is “formed” (structured) in days 1-3, then “filled” in days 4-6.
 There is a pleasing, symmetrical logic to all this.
 In this view, the sequencing of the accomplishments in Genesis 1 is not expected to correspond to the actual physical order of events.
 This point of view offered me a way to acknowledge that the Genesis account is not chronologically accurate, while maintaining a high view of Biblical inspiration.

 Another significant classroom interaction occurred in a New Testament exegesis course.
 I was comparing two Gospels and noted some events that I could not reconcile between them.
 I went to the professor to try to get some help on this, and noted that he did not have a nice pat answer.
 I finally asked him point-blank, “Do you believe that there are actual discrepancies in the Bible?”
 He looked at me and hesitated for a few seconds, weighing what to say.
 Finally he said, “Yes.”
 At the time I was scandalized, and did not want to accept this.
 Later I calmed down and reflected that this professor seemed to be as good a Christian as I, and maybe he knew something that I didn’t.
-That helped released me from the fear that my whole faith would go down the drain if there were any inaccuracy in the Bible.
+That helped release me from the fear that my whole faith would go down the drain if there were any inaccuracy in the Bible.